-Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction Rule 19.2(c), Room to Pass an Obstruction: Giving Room at an Obstruction Rule 20.1(b), Room to Tack at an Obstruction: Hailing and Responding Rule 20.3, Room to Tack at an Obstruction: When not to Hail Definitions, Clear Astern and Clear Ahead; Overlap A boat that hails for room to tack before safety requires her to tack is entitled to receive room under rule 20.1(b), but by hailing at that time she breaks rule 20.3.
+Definitions, Clear Astern and Clear Ahead; Overlap Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction Rule 19.2(c), Room to Pass an Obstruction: Giving Room at an Obstruction Rule 20.1, Room to Tack at an Obstruction: Hailing Rule 20.2, Room to Tack at an Obstruction: Responding When a boat approaching an obstruction hails for room to tack before safety requires her to do so, she breaks rule 20.1(a).
+However, even if the hail breaks rule 20.1(a), the hailed boat must respond.
 An inside overlapped boat is entitled to room between the outside boat and an obstruction under rule 19.2(b) even though she has tacked into the inside overlapping position.